snap-stanford/snap-python/doc/source/reference/composite.rst

         indicating whether the previous permutation is different from the original permutation.

-     .. describe:: GetPivotValN(index1, index2)
+     .. describe:: GetPivotValN(LValN, RValN)

-        Picks three random elements at positions *index1*...*index2* and returns the index of the middle one.
+        Picks three random elements at positions *LValN*...*RValN* and returns the index of the middle one.

-     .. describe:: BSort(mnLValN, mxRValN, isAsc)
+     .. describe:: BSort(MnLValN, MxRValN, Asc)

-        Bubble sorts values in the portion of the vector starting at *mnLVal* and ending at *MxRValN*.
-If *isAsc* is True, it sorts the vector in ascending order.
+        Bubble sorts values in the portion of the vector starting at *MnLVal* and ending at *MxRValN*.
+If *Asc* is True, it sorts the vector in ascending order.

-     .. describe:: ISort(mnLValN, mxRValN, isAsc)
+     .. describe:: ISort(MnLValN, MxRValN, Asc)

-        Insertion sorts the values in the portion of the vector starting at *mnLVal* and ending at *MxRValN*.
-If *isAsc* is True, it sorts the vector in ascending order.
+        Insertion sorts the values in the portion of the vector starting at *MnLVal* and ending at *MxRValN*.
+If *Asc* is True, it sorts the vector in ascending order.

-     .. describe:: Partition(mnLValN, mxRValN, isAsc)
+     .. describe:: Partition(MnLValN, MxRValN, Asc)

-        Partitions the values in the portion of the vector starting at *mnLVal* and ending at *MxRValN*.
-If *isAsc* is True, it partitions using ascending order.
+        Partitions the values in the portion of the vector starting at *MnLVal* and ending at *MxRValN*.
+If *Asc* is True, it partitions using ascending order.

-     .. describe:: QSort(mnLValN, mxRValN, isAsc)
+     .. describe:: QSort(MnLValN, MxRValN, Asc)

-        Quick sorts the values in the portion of the vector starting at *mnLVal* and ending at *MxRValN*.
-If *isAsc* is True, it sorts the vector in ascending order.
+        Quick sorts the values in the portion of the vector starting at *MnLVal* and ending at *MxRValN*.
+If *Asc* is True, it sorts the vector in ascending order.

-     .. describe:: Sort(isAsc)
+     .. describe:: Sort(Asc)

         Sorts the vector.
-If *isAsc* is True, it sorts it in ascending order.
+If *Asc* is True, it sorts it in ascending order.

-     .. describe:: IsSorted(isAsc)
+     .. describe:: IsSorted(Asc)

-        Checks whether the vector is sorted in ascending (if *isAsc*=True) or descending (if *isAsc*=False) order.
+        Checks whether the vector is sorted in ascending (if *Asc* == True) or descending (if *Asc* == False) order.

-     .. describe:: Shuffle(rnd)
+     .. describe:: Shuffle(Rnd)

-        Shuffles the contents of the vector in random order, using the TRnd object *rnd*.
+        Shuffles the contents of the vector in random order, using the TRnd object *Rnd*.

      .. describe:: Reverse()

         Reverses the contents of the vector.

-     .. describe:: Reverse(start, end)
+     .. describe:: Reverse(LValN, RValN)

-        Reverses the order of elements in the portion of the vector starting at index *start* and ending at *end*.
+        Reverses the order of elements in the portion of the vector starting at index *LValN* and ending at *RValN*.

      .. describe:: Merge()

         Sorts the vector and only keeps a single element of each value.

-     .. describe:: Intrs(vec)
+     .. describe:: Intrs(ValV)

-        Updates this vector with the intersection of this vector with *vec*.
+        Updates this vector with the intersection of this vector with *ValV*.

-     .. describe:: Union(vec)
+     .. describe:: Union(ValV)

-        Updates this vector with the union of this vector with *vec*.
+        Updates this vector with the union of this vector with *ValV*.

-     .. describe:: Diff(vec)
+     .. describe:: Diff(ValV)

-        Updates this vector with the difference of this vector with *vec*.
+        Updates this vector with the difference of this vector with *ValV*.

-     .. describe:: Intrs(vec, dst)
+     .. describe:: Intrs(ValV, DstValV)

-        *dst* is the intersection of vectors this and *vec*.
+        *DstValV* is the intersection of vectors this and *ValV*.

-     .. describe:: Union(vec, dst)
+     .. describe:: Union(ValV, DstValV)

-        *dst* is the union of vectors this and *vec*.
+        *DstValV* is the union of vectors this and *ValV*.

-     .. describe:: Diff(vec, dst)
+     .. describe:: Diff(ValV, DstValV)

-        *dst* is the difference of vectors this and *vec*.
+        *DstValV* is the difference of vectors this and *ValV*.

-     .. describe:: IntrsLen(vec)
+     .. describe:: IntrsLen(ValV)

-        Returns the lenght of the intersection of this vector with *vec*.
+        Returns the length of the intersection of this vector with *ValV*.

-     .. describe:: UnionLen(vec)
+     .. describe:: UnionLen(ValV)

-        Returns the length of the union of this vector with *vec*.
+        Returns the length of the union of this vector with *ValV*.

-     .. describe:: Count(val)
+     .. describe:: Count(Val)

-        Returns the number of times *val* appears in the vector.
+        Returns the number of times *Val* appears in the vector.

-     .. describe:: SearchBin(val)
+     .. describe:: SearchBin(Val)

-        Returns the index of an element with value *val* or -1.
+        Returns the index of an element with value *Val* or -1.

-     .. describe:: SearchForw(val, start=0)
+     .. describe:: SearchForw(Val, BValN=0)

-        Returns the index of an element with value *val* or -1.
-Starts looking at index *start*.
+        Returns the index of an element with value *Val* or -1.
+Starts looking at index *BValN*.

-     .. describe:: SearchBack(val)
+     .. describe:: SearchBack(Val)

-        Returns the index of an element wiht value *val* or -1.
+        Returns the index of an element wiht value *Val* or -1.

-     .. describe:: SearchForw(vec, start=0)
+     .. describe:: SearchVForw(ValV, BValN=0)

-        Returns the starting position of vector *vec* or -1.
-Starts looking at index *start*.
+        Returns the starting position of vector *ValV* or -1.
+Starts looking at index *BValN*.

-     .. describe:: IsIn(val)
+     .. describe:: IsIn(Val)

-        Returns a bool checking whether element *val* is a member of the vector.
+        Returns a bool checking whether element *Val* is a member of the vector.

      .. describe:: GetMxValN()